-My life has been, and will always be, a vast kaleidoscope of interests, ideas, and opinions.
-When I was a kid, my mother encouraged me to explore my interests.
+My life has been, and will always be, a vast kaleidoscope of interests, ideas, and opinions because when I was a kid, my mother encouraged me to explore my interests.

-In first grade, I spent Saturday mornings at Choir School.
+When I started first grade, I spent Saturday mornings at Church Choir School.
 It sounds horrible now, but then, it was something I looked forward to.
-Choir School was run by our church, and we were involved from kindergarten through the year we were confirmed.
-After confirmation, we could continue to be involved, but as counselors.
+Choir School for my generation began when you started kindergarten and kept you occupied through the year you were confirmed.
 Choir School consisted of confirmation/religious studies, music theory, youth choir practice, and arts and crafts hour which fostered my love of crafts and the interest in trying new things.

 At the suggestion of an aunt, my mother got me involved in 4-H rather than Girl Scouts.
 I had always thought that 4-H was a “farming and agriculture” organization, but there were city clubs as well.
 4-H had me looking at things that interested me and focusing on them for six months or a year.
 During the year, the club leader expected us to make a presentation for each skill we chose to persue; then, at the end of the summer we entered a specific product or project for judging in the county fair.
 I learned how to cook and bake (and the idea of baking to perfection for a blue ribbon at the county fair), but I also learned how to sew, crochet, knit, and make candles, among other things.